 I am an artist based in the beautiful Brecon Beacons in Wales, UK.
 I love to paint in oils and draw in charcoal and my work covers a range of subjects including portraits (both people and pets), still life and landscapes.

-After working for some years, Theresa returned to education and gained a Degree and Masters in Philosophy with a focus on Nietzsche, Schopenhauer and Aesthetics.
-She was awarded several scholarships for outstanding academic achievement.
+I was born and brought up in Bethnal Green, East London.
+Having always wanted to study art, I took a foundation course but moved on to a degree in Fashion Design which I eventually discontinued.
+After working for many years, I decided to return to education and gained a Degree and Masters in Philosophy with a focus on Nietzsche, Schopenhauer and Aesthetics; gaining several scholarships for outstanding academic achievement.

-After a break of over 20 years in which she did no drawing or painting, Theresa returned to art in 2012 to study part-time with Lucy Corbett at The Welsh Academy of Art.
-The WAA it is one of only four institutions in the UK, and the first of its kind in Wales, to teach the sight-size method of drawing and painting as practised by the Old Masters.
+I left London and moved to the Brecon Beacons in Wales in 2007.
+In 2011, after a break of almost 20 years in which I did no drawing or painting, I took a local art class which reawakened my passion for art.
+I then began studying part-time at the The Welsh Academy of Art; one of only a handful of institutions in the UK, and the first of its kind in Wales, to teach the sight-size method as practised by the Old Masters.

 2017 Brecon Women’s Festival

 2015 Welsh Academy of Art

 2014 Brecon Women’s Festival

 2014 The Pierhead, National Assembly for Wales (opened by Assembly member Nick Ramsay)

 2013 Welsh Academy of Art